-This is a guide to the Online Feature in the Monster Hunter Rise (MHRise) demo!
-Read on to learn how to play multiplayer in the demo, both online and with local co-op, and the advantages of multiplayer compared to solo play.
+This is a guide to the Online Feature in Monster Hunter Rise (MH Rise)!
+Read on to learn how to play multiplayer on both the PC and the Nintendo Switch, how diffculty scaling works, both online and with local co-op, and the advantages of multiplayer compared to solo play.

 List of Contents

 Select the Play Online option.
 You can also choose Friends List to join the lobbies of the people in your friends list, or the Mutual Likes List to find hunters you've played with and liked.